 Navigating Career Transitions in Vancouver and Across BC: From Uncertainty to a Real Plan

 Career change rarely begins with certainty.
-It begins when the work that once energized you starts asking for more than it gives back.
-The pride you used to feel when you started your workday has turned into a quiet dread of what the day will demand.
+It starts when the work that once energized you begins asking for more than it gives back.
+The pride you used to feel at the start of your workday has turned into quiet dread about what the day will demand.
 You still show up.
-You still get it done.
+You still perform.
 But underneath the routine, something has shifted.

-At first, you tell yourself it’s a phase.
-Long hours, difficult dynamics, a season that will pass.
-Yet the sense of disconnect doesn’t ease.
-What once felt purposeful now feels heavy, and rest doesn’t help the way it used to.
+At first, you tell yourself it's a phase.
+Long hours, difficult dynamics, a rough season.
+But the sense of disconnect doesn't ease.
+What once felt purposeful now feels heavy, and rest doesn't help the way it used to.

 According to Mental Health Research Canada’s Worker Mental Health Index (2024), one in four working Canadians report feeling burned out most of the time or always.
-It’s a pattern that shows up across industries and career stages.
-For many professionals, burnout isn’t just about exhaustion.
-It can be a signal that the way they’re working no longer fits who they are.
+This pattern shows up across industries and career stages.
+For many professionals, burnout isn't just about exhaustion.
+It's a signal that the way they're working no longer fits who they are.

 Some people catch this early and make adjustments.
 Others keep grinding, hoping discipline will bring the spark back.
 Eventually, the cost of pushing through becomes too high.
 That is usually when the real transition begins.